ciarajudge/EpiFusionUtilities/README.md

 # EpiFusionUtilities

 This is EpiFusionUtilities, an R package with useful tools for using the [EpiFusion joint phylodynamic and epidemiological inference software](https://github.com/ciarajudge/EpiFusion).
 This repository contains the package source code, and information on usage.
-The science behind the EpiFusion software can be found in this preprint: https://www.biorxiv.org/content/10.1101/2023.12.18.572106v1.
+The science behind the EpiFusion software can be found in this publication: https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012528

 ## Getting Started